apache/flink/docs/ops/memory/mem_migration.md

 -->

-The memory setup has changed a lot with the *1.10* release for [TaskManagers](mem_setup_tm.html) and with the *1.11* release for [Masters]({% link ops/memory/mem_setup_jobmanager.md %}).
+The memory setup has changed a lot with the *1.10* release for [TaskManagers](mem_setup_tm.html) and with the *1.11* release for [JobManagers]({% link ops/memory/mem_setup_jobmanager.md %}).
 Many configuration options were removed or their semantics changed.
 This guide will help you to migrate the TaskManager memory configuration from Flink [<= *1.9*](https://ci.apache.org/projects/flink/flink-docs-release-1.9/ops/mem_setup.html) to >= *1.10* and the Master memory configuration from Flink <= *1.10* to >= *1.11*.